Specific split testing can boost attorney marketing for the greater good

 Why aren’t more law firms A/B testing?

-If you’re new to the concept of A/B testing you’re not alone.
+If you’re new to the concept of A/B testing, you’re not alone.
 While huge social platforms such as Pinterest or brands like Apple do A/B testing regularly to see what’s going to engage people more online, most lawyers aren’t aware of the advantages of A/B testing.
 In fact, they’re happy if their websites are up to date.

-The reason more lawyers haven’t tapped A/B testing is because it can seem overwhelming to institute and measure online experiments, especially with confusing factors such as seasonal spikes or unrelated site changes that lie outside of A/B controls.
+The reason more lawyers haven’t used A/B testing is because it can seem overwhelming to institute and measure online experiments, especially with confusing factors such as seasonal spikes or unrelated site changes that lie outside of A/B controls.
 Split testing can also get complicated because of regular updates in search-ranking algorithms, including Google’s increasing dependence on artificial intelligence outcomes.

 Likewise, the content management systems on which most legal websites are built can also be a barrier to A/B testing.
 Standard CMS often doesn’t include obvious capabilities to make test arbitrary groups of pages easily.
 It can also be challenging to gather the right information and understand how to analyze metrics that will lead to effective future digital strategies—without jumping to conclusions.
 Testing content and design changes to a page can require special codes or tools that most attorneys don’t have the in-house capability to install, manage or monitor.